roshinip21/roshinip21/README.md

 🔭 I’m currently pursuing my Masters in Information Systems at San Diego State University.

-🌱 I’m actively exploring opportunities in IT, Analytics & Data Science, Data Engineering, Cloud Computing and Technical Program Management.
+🌱 I’m actively exploring opportunities in IT, Data Science & Analytics, Data Engineering, Cloud Computing and Technical Program Management.

 🤝 I thrive in team environments, where I can collaborate, share knowledge, and drive projects to successful completion.

-💬 Ask me about SQL, Python, AWS, Snowflake, Airflow, ETL,  ERP, Oracle RDBMS Or about Data Science, Data Analytics and Engineering.
+💬 Ask me about SaaS, ERP, Enterprise Applications, Cloud, The Data World or on SQL, Python, AWS, Snowflake, Airflow, ETL, ERP, Oracle RDBMS.

-🚀 I have hands-on corporate experience with Relational Database Management, Data Warehousing, AWS services, Oracle ERP Systems, Data Analytics, Modeling & Visualizations - Power BI/Tableau BI Dashboards.
+🚀 I have hands-on corporate full-time experience with Software Development, Relational Database Management, Data Warehousing, AWS Services, Oracle ERP Systems, Data Analytics, Data Modeling, Visualizations - Power BI & Tableau Dashboards.

-📫 Reach me at rp6578@sdsu.edu , roshu34@gmail.com
+📫 Reach me at rp6578@sdsu.edu, roshu34@gmail.com

-⚡ Fun fact: I enjoy working on creative projects that blend technical skills with strategic thinking.
+⚡ Fun fact: I enjoy working on creative projects that involve trending tech with strategic thinking for delivering business value.
 Also I talk in 5+ languages, that makes me quite flexible and adaptable with diverse individuals.
+So I blend in easily with people of all Teams.

 <br/>